-Agricultural drains (often called aggi drains) are used to drain waterlogged ground and also to keep the soil behind Retaining Walls dry.
+Agricultural drains (often called aggi drains) are used to:

 In the old days agricultural drains used to be constructed out of short lengths of clay pipe butted together without proper joints.
 The water seeped into the pipe through these butt joints.
 If you are building on a demolition site you may still come across these pipes.